o2346/auditor/configservice/_cavt/README.md

-# configservice aggregated violation transmitter
+# Configservice Aggregated Non-compliant Transmitter

-Sends noncompliant items which violates against config rule to Slack channel
+Sends noncompliant items which violates against config rule, to Slack channel

 This is developed with [sam]() and based on a following selection from the tool: